gpeterson406/Greenwood_Book/_book/02-reintroductionToStatistics.md

 ## 1.837127
 ```

+\sectionmark{Models, hypotheses, and permutations for 2 sample means}

 ## Models, hypotheses, and permutations for the two sample mean situation {#section2-3}

+\sectionmark{Models, hypotheses, and permutations for 2 sample means}

 There appears to be some evidence that the *Unattractive* group is
 getting higher average lengths of sentences from the prisoner "jurors" than